massimo-rizzoli/feature-tracker/README.md

 #### Detailed

-The following command will perform feature tracking using the Lucas-Kanade tracking algorithm and Good Features to Track feature points on the `video.mp4` video file located at `/path/to/`, scaling the video respectively to 20% of height and 20% of width, utilising a framerate of 60fps, saving the output to `./results/out_video.avi`, tracking the points for 60 frames before resetting, detecting at most 100 points having at least 20% of the quality of the best point and having a distance of at least 10 pixels between eachother.
+The following command will perform feature tracking using the Lucas-Kanade tracking algorithm and Good Features to Track feature points on the `video.mp4` video file located at `/path/to/`, scaling the video respectively to 20% of height and 20% of width, waiting 16ms between each frame (in addition to processing time), saving the output to `./results/out_video.avi` with a framerate of 30fps, tracking the points for 60 frames before resetting, detecting at most 100 points having at least 20% of the quality of the best point and having a distance of at least 10 pixels between eachother.

 ```
 python -m featuretrack \
        --video /path/to/video.mp4 \
        --scale .2 .2 \
-       --framerate 60 \
+       --delay 16 \
        --output out_video \
+       --framerate 30 \
        lk \
        --interval 60 \
        gft \
        --points 100 \
        --quality 0.2 \
-       --distance 10 \
+       --distance 10
 ```